ShashankShatraboina/ML-Multiple-Diseases-Predictions/README.md

 * XGBoost – **97.37%**
 * KNN – **96.49%**

-### Overall Benchmark Result
+### 📊 Overall Benchmark Result

-The evaluated experiments achieved a **maximum classification accuracy of 96.2%** across the benchmark disease prediction tasks.
+Across the evaluated benchmark experiments, the system achieved classification accuracies of up to 96.2% on the selected disease prediction tasks.
+These results were obtained through disease-specific preprocessing, feature selection, classifier benchmarking, and hyperparameter optimization.

 ---